-- Application of professional knowledge in (uncompensated) service to the community, state, nation, or world (reimbursements or modest honoraria that cover travel or other incidental expenses are not considered "compensation"); - Public service activities for governmental or nongovernmental units at local, state, national, or international levels.
+- Application of professional knowledge in (uncompensated) service to the community, state, nation, or world (reimbursements or modest honoraria that cover travel or other incidental expenses are not considered "compensation"); - Public service activities for governmental or non-governmental units at local, state, national, or international levels.

-C. Service to the Profession
+C. Service to Professional Organizations